alex-west/M2RoS/docs/Enemy Headers.md

 An enemy's spawn number and flag are used to keep track of whether or not a specific enemy on the current map have been killed.
 Enemies with spawn numbers in the range of 0x40-0x7F have their spawn flags saved when killed (e.g. metroids, items, etc.).

 The are multiple possible values for spawn flags besides "dead" and "alive."
+- $01 - Alive
+- $02 - Permanently Dead (if spawn number is in savable range)
+- $03 - Inactive and waiting for child object (i.e. a projectile) to die
+- $04 - Has been seen before (used to skip Metroid intro animations)
+- $05 - Has been seen before and has a child object
+- $06 - Enemy projectile
+- $x0 - Enemy projectile that links back to its parent object

 #### AI Pointer
 Points to an AI routine in bank 2.